MicrosoftDocs/azure-databases-docs/articles/cosmos-db/provision-throughput-autoscale.md

 In Azure Cosmos DB, you can configure either standard (manual) or autoscale provisioned throughput on your databases and containers.
 Autoscale provisioned throughput in Azure Cosmos DB allows you to **scale the throughput (RU/s) of your database or container automatically and instantly**.
 The throughput is scaled based on the usage, without impacting the availability, latency, throughput, or performance of the workload.

 Autoscale provisioned throughput is well suited for mission-critical workloads that have variable or unpredictable traffic patterns, and require SLAs on high performance and scale.
+[Dynamic autoscale](autoscale-per-partition-region.md) is recommended for scaling the throughput (RU/s) of the workloads independently based on usage, at per region and per partition level.
 This article describes the benefits and use cases of autoscale provisioned throughput.

 ## Benefits of autoscale